 There are a few considerations you need to keep in mind when looking at this example:

-The 19.99% rate used for this example is on the higher end of the spectrum.
-If you have good credit, you may qualify for a much lower rate from Tally, which will dramatically increase your overall savings.
+- The 19.99% rate used for this example is on the higher end of the spectrum.
+You may qualify for a much lower rate from Tally, which will dramatically increase your overall savings.

 Is Tally Safe?